alexanderbira/benchmark-specs/README.md

 # Benchmark Specifications
 [![Specification Analysis](https://img.shields.io/badge/Specification%20Analysis-Up--to--date-brightgreen?logo=github)](https://github.com/alexanderbira/benchmark-specs/actions/workflows/analysis.yml)

-This is a collection of LTL and GR(1) specifications, which can be used as benchmarks for requirements engineering algorithms, such as unrealizability checking, goal conflict detection, and boundary condition generation.
+This is a collection of LTL and GR(1) specifications, as well as tools for analysing them.

 Each test case is in the following JSON format:
 ```typescript